mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 **Troubleshooting**

 Prior to the GitLab 14.0 release, any variable defined under the scope `container_scanning` is not considered for scanners other than Clair.
-From 14.0, all variables can be defined either as a global variable, or under `container_scanning`.
+In GitLab 14.0 and later, all variables can be defined either as a global variable or under `container_scanning`.

 ### Using a custom SSL CA certificate authority